imballinst/react-bs-datatable/README.md

 ```

 ## Extending the Table
 You can extend the table if you want to create your own layout (position the text filter to the top right, etc).
+You'll have to import the components from `react-bs-datatable/lib` folder.
 ```
 import Row from 'react-bootstrap/lib/Row';
 import Col from 'react-bootstrap/lib/Col';